-(a) Represents provision for income taxes, less tax indemnification associated with an agreement with BMS, and, in 2011, includes the establishment of a full valuation allowance against the U.S. deferred tax assets.
+- (a) Represents provision for income taxes, less tax indemnification associated with an agreement with BMS, and, in the year ended December 31, 2011, includes the establishment of a full valuation allowance against the U.S. deferred tax assets. - (b) Represents legal services expenses incurred in connection with our business interruption claim associated with the NRU reactor shutdown in 2009 to 2010. - (c) Represents a loss associated with a portion of the committed purchases of Ablavar that we do not believe we will be able to sell prior to expiration. - (d) Represents non-cash losses incurred associated with the write-down of land, intangible assets, inventory and write-off of long-lived assets.
+The March 31, 2014 and 2013 amounts consist primarily of non-cash losses incurred associated with the write-down of inventory.
+The December 31, 2013 amount consists primarily of a \$6.4 million write-down of land, a \$15.4 million impairment charge on the Cardiolite trademark intangible asset, a \$1.7 million impairment charge on a customer relationship intangible asset and a \$1.6 million inventory write-down related to Ablavar.
+The December 31, 2012 amount consists primarily of a \$10.6 million inventory write-down related to Ablavar.
+The December 31, 2011 amount consists primarily of a \$25.8 million inventory write-down related to Ablavar and a \$23.5 million impairment charge to adjust the carrying value of the Ablavar patent portfolio asset to its fair value of zero. - (e) Represents primarily severance and recruitment costs related to employees, executives and directors. - (f) Represents annual sponsor monitoring fee and related expenses, non-recurring professional fees and certain non-recurring charges relating to a customer relationship. - (g) Represents internal and external costs associated with establishing new manufacturing sources for our commercial products and agents in development. - (h) Does not include run-rate cost savings, operating expense reductions and other expense and cost-savings of \$14.4 million, \$2.9 million and \$6.6 million, which were realized for the years ended December 31, 2013 and 2012 and the three months ended March 31, 2013, respectively, primarily relating to our strategic shift from in-house R&D to an external partnering model of R&D.

-- (b) Represents legal services expenses incurred in connection with our business interruption claim associated with the NRU reactor shutdown in 2009 to 2010. - (c) Represents a loss associated with a portion of the committed purchases of Ablavar that we do not believe we will be able to sell prior to expiration. - (d) Represents non-cash losses incurred associated with the write-down of land, intangible assets, inventory and write-off of long-lived assets.
-The 2013 amount consists primarily of a \$6.4 million write-down of land, a \$15.4 million impairment charge on the Cardiolite trademark intangible asset, a \$1.7 million impairment charge on a customer relationship intangible asset and a \$1.6 million inventory write-down related to Ablavar.
-The 2012 amount consists primarily of a \$10.6 million inventory write-down related to Ablavar.
-The 2011 amount consists primarily of a \$25.8 million inventory write-down related to Ablavar and a \$23.5 million impairment charge to adjust the carrying value of the Ablavar patent portfolio asset to its fair value of zero. - (e) Represents primarily severance and recruitment costs related to employees, executives and directors. - (f) Represents annual sponsor monitoring fee and related expenses, non-recurring professional fees and certain non-recurring charges relating to a customer relationship. - (g) Represents internal and external costs associated with establishing new manufacturing sources for our commercial products and agents in development. - (h) Represents run-rate cost savings, operating expense reductions and other expense and cost-savings realized or expected to be realized (calculated on a pro forma basis), primarily relating to our strategic shift from in-house research and development to an external partnering model of research and development.
-These savings and reductions were substantially realized by the end of 2013. - (2) Pro forma net income (loss) assumes \$ million of the net offering proceeds are used to redeem a portion of our 9.750% Senior Notes due 2017 based on an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus) and assumes a reduction of interest expense, net of tax, of approximately \$ million related to such redemption, assuming that the offering and the related application of net proceeds was completed on January 1, 2013.
-Pro forma net income (loss) per common share and number of common shares gives effect to our corporate reorganization immediately prior to the consummation of this offering and the sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus). - (3) Pro forma information gives effect to our corporate reorganization immediately prior to the consummation of this offering. - (4) Pro forma as adjusted information gives effect to our corporate reorganization described above and adjusts our capitalization to reflect the sale of shares of our common stock in this offering by us at an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus) after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and the application of the net proceeds from this offering as described under "Use of Proceeds."
+(4) Pro forma as adjusted information gives effect to our corporate reorganization, including the related 1-for-0.355872 reverse stock split (see "- Corporate Reorganization"), the termination of our Advisory Services and Monitoring Agreement, dated as of January 8, 2008, which we will terminate prior to the consummation of this offering and pay a \$6.25 million termination fee in connection therewith (see "Certain Relationships and Related Person Transactions-Advisory and Monitoring Services Agreement"), the receipt of net proceeds of \$114.3 million from our capitalization to reflect the sale of 9,259,259 shares of our common stock in this offering by us at an assumed initial public offering price of \$13.50 per share (the midpoint of the price range set forth on the cover of this prospectus) after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and the application of \$112.9 million of the net proceeds from this offering to reduce our indebtedness, including a \$4.9 million redemption premium, as described under "Use of Proceeds."